redbooth/react-native-auto-updater/README.md

 We solve this by shipping the app with an initial version of the `jsbundle`, this reduces the latency during the initial startup.
 Then we start querying for available update, and download the updated `jsbundle`.
 All subsequent runs of the app uses this updated bundle.

 In order to decide whether to download the `jsbundle` or not, we need to know some *meta*-information about the bundle.
-For `ReactNativeAutoUpdater`, we store this *meta*-information as a form of a JSON file somewhere on the internet.
+For `react-native-auto-updater`, we store this *meta*-information as a form of a JSON file somewhere on the internet.
 The format of the JSON is as follows

 ``` json
 {